By Erin Hoskins, chief marketing officer

 "Working for continued allows me to do what I do best from a professional standpoint but also be there for my family.
 Because our company is 100 percent virtual, I'm able to be there in the mornings with my son before he heads to school and can take part in his activities.
 It's the best work–life combination."

 I'm back at my desk.
-I just got a new standing desk through the company's wellness reimbursement program and try to start the day by standing.
+I purchased a standing desk through the company's wellness reimbursement program and try to start the day by standing.
 I’m working my way up to standing more hours than sitting.

 I work on slides for tomorrow’s monthly all-company call.
-I also ping my Fitbit team through Skype to see how everyone is doing for the week so far.
+I also ping my step challenge team through Slack to see how everyone is doing for the week so far.
 We share some virtual high fives and funny memes and gifs to try to motivate our step activity for the day.

 9:00 am - noon:

 For the next few hours, I have a call with our sales team, a project meeting, and a catch-up with our social media manager.
 I do weekly or bi-weekly touch-bases with each of my direct reports based on their preferences and needs.
 Most of them I talk to very regularly outside of these individual meetings, but it’s even more important in a virtual environment to have one-on-one time set aside.